 Breaks will vary by discipline.
-Many disciplines require more breaks than mandating by provincial labour laws.
+Many disciplines require more breaks than mandated by provincial labour laws.

 There may be different work provisions outlined for rehearsal and performance.
-For example, some disciplines will include warm-up periods before performance and some will not.
+For example, some disciplines will include warm-up periods before a performance and some will not.

 There may also be other activities such as costume fittings, photo calls, notes sessions, technical sessions, production meetings, hair and makeup calls, etc. These may occur within the rehearsal hours.

 This is the time at which you must arrive at work before the activity is starting.

 Some professional standards have provisions for allowing absences such as illness - others do not.
 It is important to know if absences will be paid.

 Overtime is time in addition to what is normal; time worked beyond one's scheduled working hours.
 There may be different rules on when overtime is required, how the artist is asked to work overtime, and how they are compensated for the additional time.

 All engagers must offer a safe and sanitary work environment.
-This includes everything from first aid supplies and individuals with training, to a clean environment, appropriate ventilation, temperature, lighting, waste disposal, washing facilities, drinking water, etc. Further, this also includes the assurance that people with disabilities are safe and able to access all health and safety measures.
+This includes everything from first aid supplies and individuals with first aid training, to a clean environment, appropriate ventilation, temperature, lighting, waste disposal, washing facilities, drinking water, etc. This also includes the assurance that people with disabilities are safe and able to access all health and safety measures.

 In BC there is an organization focused on these standards called Actsafe Safety Association.
 They publish many guidelines on entertainment industries and keeping workers safe.